Effect of detailed information in Minority Game: Optimality of 2-day memory and enhanced efficiency due to random exogenous data: Results

 where $r$ is the attendance in A and $\langle ~\rangle$ denotes averaging over a long time evolution in the steady state, and over different initial conditions.
 The normalization has been chosen so that the inefficiency parameter $\eta$ of the system with agents selecting randomly between A and B is $1$.

-A significant feature of CZMG was that heterogeneous and competing agents gave rise to non-trivial collective phenomena, in that they could self-organize into a globally efficient state where resources are better utilized compared to the case in which agents selected randomly between A and B. In CZMG, it was found that for large enough memory length $m$, $\eta \ll 1$ for a given value of $N$ (See Fig. \ref{fig_1}).
+The most interesting feature of CZMG is that for large enough values of the memory length $m$, agents self-organize into a state where the fluctuation in the attendance of a side about its mean value ($N/2$ because of the symmetry between A and B) is minimized.
+Thus in CZMG, selfish agents who care only about their personal gain self-organize into a globally efficient state where the utilization of resources is maximized in comparison to a simple random choice behavior by the agents where they select A and B with equal probability.
+In CZMG, it was found that for large enough memory length $m$, $\eta \ll 1$ for a given value of $N$ (See Fig. \ref{fig_1}).
 The value of $m$ at which $\eta$ is a minimum is a function of $s$ - the number of strategies per agent - but is approximately given by $2^m \approx N$.
-Thus the critical memory length, say $m_c$, is an increasing function of the number of agents and is given by $m_c \sim \log_2 N$.
-For memory lengths that are much smaller than $m_c$, it was found that the system is highly inefficient, characterized by very high values of $\eta$ where the average payoff of agents is extremely low.
+Thus the critical memory length, say $m_c$, is an increasing function of the number of agents and is given by $m_c \sim \log_2 N$ \cite{challet_1998} (the precise value of $m_c$ can be obtained analytically, see for e.g. Ref.~\cite{challet_2000_1,challet_2005}).
+The optimal memory-length thus increases with the system size.
+For memory lengths that are much smaller than $m_c$, it was found that the system shows herding behavior where a large fraction of agents choose the same option simultaneously.
+In this case, the global efficiency and individual payoffs of agents are extremely low and become much worse than simple random choice behavior by the agents.

-Now we will study the behaviour of the inefficiency parameter $\eta$ in our model.
+Now we will study the behavior of the inefficiency parameter $\eta$ when agents have access to the number of attendees on the minority side for the past $m$ days.
 As already mentioned in the introduction, it was argued in Ref.~\cite{challet_2005} that if agents use precise information about the attendance in A to make a binary decision as in our model, it has issues of redundancy and an undesirable dependence on system size $N$.
 We will show that both these issues are irrelevant for agent coordination and in fact the precise information helps the agents to achieve self-organization into a globally efficient state for a fixed memory length 2, regardless of the size of the system $N$.